-- Keeping well physically is just as important for someone with dementia as for anyone else. - Physical illnesses can make dementia symptoms worse. - Try to make sure the person has a healthy diet, eats enough and enjoys some physical activity. - Make sure they see the doctor if they become unwell or become more confused.
+- Keeping well physically is just as important for someone with dementia as for anyone else. - Physical illnesses can make dementia symptoms worse. - Try to make sure the person has a healthy diet, eats enough and enjoys some physical activity. - Make sure they see the doctor if they become unwell or become more confused. - Symptoms of confusion generally improve following treatment for physical illnesses.

 'For a while my mother kept losing her purse.
 She would get very upset and accuse me or her home help of stealing it.
 But she has become much calmer over the last few months.
-She doesn't look for her purse at all anymore.
+She doesn't look for her purse at all any more.'